Central Warehouse (Albany, New York)

 In October 2022, longtime owner Evan Blum lost control of the property after a judge ruled in favor of foreclosure.
 The building is now under the management of Albany County.

+In August 2025, Governor Kathy Hochul presided over a demolition ceremony at the east entrance to the warehouse.
+Total funding earmarked for the abatement of asbestos and demolition of the warehouse is cited as $14.6 million by Albany County Executive Daniel P. McCoy.